Breast Reconstruction Glendora & Los Angeles

 Breast reconstruction surgery may take place as an immediate reconstruction (IR) that is combined with the mastectomy, or delayed reconstruction (DR).
 Dr. Sattler will sit down with you to review your options and recommend a course of action that best suits your needs.

 To give you an idea about how breast reconstruction can be conducted, let’s focus on the TRAM flap technique.
-In this procedure, Dr. Sattler will relocate abdominal tissue to the breast for reconstruction.
+In this procedure, plastic surgeon Dr. Sattler in Glendora & Los Angeles area will relocate abdominal tissue to the breast for reconstruction.
 The TRAM procedure is conducted in a hospital setting under general anesthesia and lasts between 4-6 hours.

 Using a pedicled TRAM flap, the skin and fat are left attached to the lower portion of one rectus abdominus muscle, which are then tunneled under the chest wall to reconstruct the new breast.